 The Home Office is responsible for overseeing the laws on supplying alcohol and late-night refreshment.

-The response to the consultation set out the ways the government intends to fight alcohol misuse.
+The government’s response in July 2013 to the public consultation set out the ways it intends to fight alcohol misuse.

 In February 2014, we established 20 local alcohol action areas, in which local communities will work to address the problems caused by alcohol in their area.